-She has been involved with the charity for a number of years and been a volunteer in Chaparda, Gujarat since 2014.
-In 2016 she assisted Phil in his role as the new team leader and worked to support the team of volunteer acupuncturists and translators and oversee the data collection.
+She has been involved with the charity for a number of years and was a volunteer in Chaparda, Gujarat for 4 years between 2014 and 2018, as a practitioner and also supporting the team of volunteer acupuncturists and translators and overseeing the data collection.
 She helped setup (with Rachel Peckham of NADAGB) the project to assist those effected by the disaster at Grenfell Tower and is still involved with this at a distance.

-Alison has over 30 years of experience as a practitioner of acupuncture and Chinese herbal medicine, and has studied in China, the UK and Europe.
-She is a fully qualified member of the British Acupuncture Council.
+Alison has recently retired after 35 years as a practitioner of acupuncture and Chinese herbal medicine, which she had studied in China, the UK and Europe.

 Phil is a Trustee of the World Medicine Charitable Trust (WM).
 He is now responsible for the WM Project in Gujarat, India, which sets up an annual multi bed acupuncture clinic from a hospital in Chaparda serving hundreds of impoverished people from the local rural community.

 His first visit to the Project was in 2013.
 He was subsequently involved in setting up an Acupuncture Pain clinic and training local hospital staff in administrating a basic auricular protocol.
 During Phil’s last visit in December 2016 he was Team Leader to the WM volunteer group of acupuncturists who worked at Chaparda.

 Phil is an enthusiastic and passionate acupuncturist who runs a thriving clinic in Selby, North Yorkshire.
 He attained a First Class Honours Degree in Traditional Chinese Medicine: Acupuncture, at the Northern College of Acupuncture (NCA) and is a fully qualified member of the British Acupuncture Council.
 Phil specialises in muscle-skeletal disorders, stress / anxiety and fertility issues.